 In 1987, Dave decided that Unix workstations were the direction in which IDL should progress, but porting the current VAX IDL to Unix didn't make much sense because of its MACRO and FORTRAN implementation.
 I had just finished my Masters degree and was looking for work.
 Dave hired me and together we wrote the current version of IDL for Unix on the Sun 3 taking advantage of the re-write to extend and improve the language.
-Since then, we've ported it to many Unix machines as well as moving it back to VMS.
-We have more employees now, but we're still developing and extending IDL as our sole product. {end quote}
+Since then, we've ported it to many Unix machines and moved it back to VMS.
+RSI has many other employees now, but our focus is still the continued development of IDL.
+Recently,